Milunas/kotlin-without-spring/README.md

 ### Goal

 Bored with the constant use of spring in commercial projects, \
-I decided to investigate the use of a alternative tech stack.
+I decided to investigate the use of an alternative tech stack.

 Requirements for alternative: